scikit-hep/awkward/README.md

 conda install -c conda-forge awkward
 ```

+<!-- readme-pypi-ignore-after -->

 Because of the two packages (`awkward-cpp` may be updated in GitHub but not on PyPI), pip install through git (`pip install git+https://...`) will not work.
 Instead, use the [Installation for developers](#installation-for-developers) section below.

-# Getting help

-   * View the documentation on [awkward-array.org](https://awkward-array.org/).
-   * Report bugs, request features, and ask for additional documentation on [GitHub Issues](https://github.com/scikit-hep/awkward/issues).
-   * If you have a "How do I...?" question, start a [GitHub Discussion](https://github.com/scikit-hep/awkward/discussions) with category "Q&A".
-   * Alternatively, ask about it on [StackOverflow with the [awkward-array] tag](https://stackoverflow.com/questions/tagged/awkward-array).
-Be sure to include tags for any other libraries that you use, such as Pandas or PyTorch.
-   * To ask questions in real time, try the Gitter [Scikit-HEP/awkward-array](https://gitter.im/Scikit-HEP/awkward-array) chat room.

-<!-- readme-pypi-ignore-after -->

 # Installation for developers